 Drs.
-Jenkins and Falae are known for providing quality, compassionate care to women of Katy, TX.
+Jenkins, Roy, Ramirez and Ikwuagwu are known for providing quality, compassionate care to women of Katy, TX.
 All three doctors are board-certified in obstetrics, and our clinic offers services including pre-pregnancy, pre-natal, and post-natal care.
 Many of our patients ask about the risks of pregnancy later in life.

 Bringing a child into the world is a big step, involving infinite changes in your health and your family.
 A growing number of women are choosing to wait longer to have children.
 For generations, the average age of a woman giving birth was in her twenties.
 As of 2016, the number of women giving birth in their thirties surpassed those in their twenties.